 Students may participate in a field trip if the parental consent form for the trip has been turned in.
 A student must be in good standing academically and behaviorally or they may lose their privilege of going on a class field trip.
-See Appendix C for a sample consent form.
+Students will not be excused from class to attend a younger sibling's field trip.